manuel-uberti/filmsinwords/_posts/2019-04-25-homecoming.md

 A work of art reveals an artist ego just as much as it uncovers her persona.
 Since *4* in 2011, there is more of Beyoncé’s ego and persona in every song she creates.
-Free from the ties with the father-manager Mathew Knowles, she looked inward for intimacy and outward for influences.
-She found a mature voice, but she also brought out traits of her identity that stardom can easily garble.
+Free from the ties with the father-manager Mathew Knowles, she has looked inward for intimacy and outward for influences.
+She has found a mature voice, but she has also brought out traits of her identity that stardom can easily garble.

 <!--more-->